 A CT scan uses X-rays to take pictures of the inside of your body from many angles.
 A computer puts these images together to make a detailed image.
-CT scans can help your doctor learn if your cancer has spread to other parts of the body, such as your lymph nodes in the back part of your abdomen.
+CT scans can help your healthcare provider learn if your cancer has spread to other parts of the body, such as the lymph nodes in the back of your abdomen.
 They are also sometimes used to help guide a needle biopsy.
 This is called a CT-guided needle biopsy.
-Your doctor may do this test if he or she thinks your cancer has spread (metastacized).
+Your healthcare provider may do this test if he or she thinks your cancer has spread (metastasized).

 An MRI takes detailed pictures of the inside of your body.
 It uses radio waves and magnets instead of X-ray to take the images.
-An MRI can be more uncomfortable than a CT scan.
-It may also take longer.
+An MRI can be more uncomfortable than a CT scan because you are in a relatively confined space and need to stay still.
+It may also take longer, but there should be no pain from an MRI.
 MRI is especially useful in looking at the spinal cord and brain.

-For this test, a doctor injects radioactive sugar into one of your veins.
+For this test, a healthcare provider injects a sugar solution that contains a very small amount of radioactive material into one of your veins.
 Cancer cells use sugar for energy.
 They take up the radioactive material faster than normal cells.
 A scanner with a special camera finds these radioactive hot spots.
-This test is most often used with certain types of testicular cancer to see how well treatment has worked.
+This test is most often used with certain types of testicular cancer to see how well the treatment has worked.

-Your doctor might remove a tissue sample (biopsy) if he or she thinks cancer might have spread (metastacized) to other parts of the body.
-This might be the lymph nodes or lungs.
-The biopsy can tell your doctor if the tissue is cancer.
-Biopsies can be done in different ways, depending on where they are in the body.
+Your healthcare provider might remove a tissue sample (biopsy) if he or she thinks cancer might have spread (metastasized) to other parts of the body, such as the lymph nodes or lungs.
+The biopsy can tell your healtcare provider if the tissue is cancer.
+Biopsies can be done in different ways, depending on where they are done in the body.

-Your doctor may order blood tests if you have testicular cancer and it raises the levels of certain tumor markers in your blood.
+Your healthcare provider will order blood tests if you have testicular cancer because this type of cancer may raise the levels of certain tumor markers in your blood.
 These markers include alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG).
-Your doctor may test your blood for these markers during and after treatment to see how well it is working.
+Your healthcare provider will likely test your blood for these markers during and after treatment to see how well the treatment is working.

 Working with your healthcare provider